raspberrypilearning/packaging-your-code/en/step_7.md

 what happens is that `pip` downloads the package from [pypi.org](https://pypi.org) and then runs the `setup.py` program for you.

-When you want to share a Python module of your own, and you and have created a `setup.py` for it, you can use this to create a **distribution** and upload it to PyPI to allow others to find and install your **package**.
+When you want to share a Python module of your own, and you have created a `setup.py` for it, you can use this to create a **distribution** and upload it to PyPI to allow others to find and install your **package**.

 --- task ---